TheDataShed/param/README.md

+# WIP

+## TODO

+- Move both utilities into one binary.
+- Distribute as a release.

-# paramcopy
+## paramcopy

 Copies the specified SSM parameter to your clipboard.

 ## Usage

+Make sure valid AWS credentials are accessible in your terminal.

+    go build src/paramcopy.go

-paramcopy parameter
+    ./paramcopy parameter

 Copies the specified parameter to your clipboard.

+### Bash Completion

+For now, you need the paramlist binary in the same directory for bash completion.

+    source <(./paramcopy -completion-bash)
+    go build src/paramlist.go

 ## paramlist

 There's also a untility to list SSM parameters.

+It was creted for use in the bash completion.

-You can also specify at least one prefix to filter the parameters names by.
+You can specify at least one prefix to filter the parameter names by.